Confidential Position Specification

 As a four-year, private non-sectarian undergraduate women's college with a comprehensive liberal arts and professional curriculum, Simmons offers a pioneering liberal arts education for undergraduate women that is integrated with professional work experience, interdisciplinary study, and a global perspective.
 Students receive a broad-based, liberal arts education strengthened by direct experience in their area of concentration through internships or independent studies, research, fieldwork, or theses.
 Simmons offers more than 40 undergraduate majors and programs, with minors in all departments and renowned co-educational graduate programs in health sciences, nursing, education, liberal arts, communications management, social work, and library and information science along with the first MBA program designed specifically for women.

 Simmons enrolls 2,000 undergraduate women and over 3,000 graduate women and men.
 Twenty percent of the undergraduate women, and ten percent of graduate students self-identity as African American, Latina, Asian, Native American, (ALANA) or multiracial.
 In the past few years, undergraduate students have come from 40 states and 39 countries.
 The graduate programs have attracted diverse students from nearly as many states and countries as the undergraduate college.
+The five graduate schools at Simmons provide postgraduate awards at certificate, master's and doctoral levels in Library and Information Science, Social Work, Nursing and Health Sciences, Management, and Arts and Sciences.
+Their accredited awards are highly regarded by the professions they serve, and the schools are highly ranked nationally.

 Simmons has 254 faculty members of whom 43% are tenured.
 In addition, there are 360 part-time/adjunct faculty, many of whom are clinical faculty who work in schools, archives, libraries, hospitals, businesses, government, NGOs, and a variety of non-profit organizations.
 The undergraduate student/faculty ratio is 13:1 and about 70% of the faculty is female.
 Faculty participates actively in academic matters through a variety of governance structures such as an all-College Faculty Senate and a Faculty Fiscal Affairs Committee.
 Faculty also contributes to two Board of Trustees committees: Academic Affairs and Student Affairs.